Congratulations on making the decision to stand out with a UWA degree.

 Australian citizens and permanent residents or New Zealand citizens

-- Select the relevant semester you wish to apply for to find out how, when and for what you can apply.
+- Select the relevant tab based on your individual circumstances to find out how, when and for what you can apply.

 - Refer to the Qualifications and Documentation tab to confirm which qualifications are relevant to your application and clarify which documents you need to submit with your application.

 - Commence the application process.